Is It Hard to Become a Graphic Designer?

 It’s All About The Timeline

 In the end, learning graphic design is not that hard, if you at least have an aptitude toward art, design, and creativity.
-BUT IT DOES TAKE TIME.
-It’s a fact you need to accept off the bat.

 You have to internalize this: You can’t become anything without sweat, consistency, and persistence.
 Period.